spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 recruiters always asked me when calling me.
 So rather than have them crawl through my mostly irrelevant job history they could get the answers to the questions they wanted answering.
-The CV was there if they wanted more detail on me.
+The CV was there if they wanted more detail on me, all they had to do was READ!

-In my mind this is a good indication of my current skill level with styling and preferred stack, in reality no one cares as long as it looks nice and recruiters even less so because it doesn't answer the questions they want to ask.
+In my mind the personal portfolio and the CV site were a good indication of my current skill level with styling and preferred stack, in reality no one cares as long as it looks nice and recruiters even less so because it doesn't answer the questions they want to ask.

 This wasn't field of dreams though!
 So, how do I get recruiters to my page?
 Well, rather than have a CV in MS Word format that I would post